baiq-bq/translator/examples/README.md

 # Examples

-These small scripts demonstrate how to use the library.
+These small clis demonstrate how to use the library.

 Run them with Deno after setting the appropriate API key in your environment: